hanrichard/Notebook/aws/aws learning doc/learning-notes.md

 one service can use other service, ec2 can use s3

 ### s3
+For objects larger than 100 megabytes use the Multipart Upload capability.

 read after write consistency for new object eventual consistency OVERWRITE put and delete files
 11 9s